 - drawing people together to create an increased sense of community.

 Join a Habitat Brisbane group to make a real difference in your local environment.
-Find out where your local group is in your suburb.
+Find out where your nearest local groups are located.
 You can phone Council on 07 3403 8888 if you:

 - can't find a group near you using the suburb list below